 There's nothing more Christmassy than a real fir tree in your living room, bringing a beautiful fresh pine scent into the home.
 You don't have to stop there though – the forest is a great source of festive decorations as well as surprising food and drinks, to bring natural cheer to your Christmas.

-If you are celebrating Christmas at one of our forest locations you'll find a real Christmas tree in your cabin, which has been sustainably-sourced from a UK forest under the stewardship of the Forestry Commission.
+If you are spending Christmas at one of our forest locations you'll find a real Christmas tree in your cabin, which has been sustainably-sourced from a UK forest under the stewardship of the Forestry Commission.
 It’s just waiting for you and the family to decorate it!
 We've already included some natural rustic decorations and here are some ideas for creating a festive feel using materials from the forest, a touch of sparkle, and a sprinkling of imagination.

 The first thing you need to do is go outside for a long walk and see what materials you can find.
 You never know what might make a pretty decoration until you put everything together.
 Follow our self-led Christmas trail through the forest and gather materials as you go.
 Plus, answer all the clues and you’ll win a fabulous prize back at the Forest Retreat.